gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 table.
-The logic for setting this up exists somewhere in the project, but trying to determine which virtual address maps to a particular offset into the bootable image without the ability to instrument the code or any debugging tooling sounds unreliable.
+The logic for setting this up exists somewhere in the project, but trying to determine which virtual address maps to a particular offset into the bootable image without the ability to instrument the code or any debugging tooling sounds unpleasant.

-No matter what approach I eventually take it would be good to know where in the binary image `call_me_maybe` is located.
+No matter what approach I eventually take, I want t know where in the binary image `call_me_maybe` is located.
 To do this we'll benefit from some slightly more sophisticated tools.
 It will be helpful to be able to use the debug symbols in object files to learn which sequences of instructions in the binary correspond to which functions in the source code.
-Short of setting up an ARM toolchain, I found the `objdump` implementation that comes with LLVM (specifically the `llvm` derivation from nixpgs) can disassemble the object files in the project well enough, despite them having been compiled for a foreign architecture (I'm using the x86_64 llvm package and these files were compiled for 32-bit ARM).
+Short of setting up an ARM toolchain, I found that the `objdump` implementation that comes with LLVM (specifically the `llvm` derivation from nixpkgs) can disassemble the object files in the project well enough, despite them having been compiled for a foreign architecture (I'm using the x86_64 llvm package and these files were compiled for 32-bit ARM).